XGR Chain — Network Upgrade & Hardfork Process

 A stale RPC node can mislead users, wallets, explorers and dashboards even if validators are healthy.

-During rollout, the network may temporarily contain old and new node versions.
+During rollout, the network may temporarily contain different node versions.

-Mixed versions are acceptable only before activation if old and new nodes still agree on block validity.
+Mixed versions are acceptable only before activation if the different versions still agree on block validity.

 At or after activation: